erwinkarim/IdleTray-Mac/README.md

-# Popup
+# IdleTray-Mac

-Popup project is a demo with custom popover window appearing from the icon in the Mac OS X status bar.
+IdleTray is Idle Client for fireworks server.
+Send idle time of mac user to fireserver server for license management.

+The base of the project is forked from PopUp demo [https://github.com/shpakovski/Popup]

 # License

-Popup is licensed under the BSD license.
+IdleTray is licensed under the BSD license.